Writing wedding vows in your own words is no easy feat and, without a doubt, the most important part of the wedding ceremony.

 Wedding vows to consider

-Don’t tax yourself too much and feel free to use these suggestions as inspiration to get the words flowing.
+Don’t tax yourself too much.
+Feel free to use these suggestions as inspiration to get the words flowing.

 “[Partner’s name], you are my best friend.
-From this day forward I promise to grow with you and love you.
+From this day forward, I promise to grow with you and love you.
 I vow to always be there for you and respect you.
-I promise to be there to share the laughs, cries and provide you with the loving support you deserve.
-There is no one else I want to spend the rest of my life with and cannot wait to start our life together.”
+I promise to be there to share the laughs, the cries, and provide you with the loving support you deserve.
+There is no one else I want to spend the rest of my life with, and cannot wait to start our life together.”